learn-co-curriculum/dsc-implementing-statistics-with-functions-lab/README.md

 If the dataset has an odd number of values, then the median is the middle number.
 If the dataset has an even number of values, then we take the mean of the middle two numbers.

 In the cell below, write a function that takes in an array of numbers and returns the median value for that dataset.
-Make sure you first check for even / odd and perform computation accordingly.
+Make sure you first check for even / odd and perform the computation accordingly.
 The best approach to calculate the median is as follows:

 1. Sort the data.
 2. Check if the data is even or odd.